njleonzhang/vscode-extension-mardown-image-paste/README.md

 1. need to install a extra node module, [electron-image-ipc-server](https://github.com/njleonzhang/electron-image-ipc-server). if we bundle the electron in the extension, the extension size will be more than 70M.
 2. the extension starts a long live electron process as a `ipc` server
 3. only support mac os currently, should be easy to support other platform, PR welcomed
-4. only support [qiniu](https://www.qiniu.com/en) and github as CDN, should be easy support others, such as Amozon S3 and Azure storage, PR welcomed.
+4. only support [qiniu](https://www.qiniu.com/en), github and [cloudinary](https://cloudinary.com/) as CDN, should be easy support others, such as Amozon S3 and Azure storage, PR welcomed.
 5. can not support `gif` due to the [limitation of electron api](https://github.com/electron/electron/issues/8485)